It took me awhile to even realize that I had Trichotillomania at first, I mean years and years went by.

 …and now that I have completely repulsed you… you can see why I tend to shy away from social situations.
 I’m totally unaware I do it until someone tells me… awkward.

-Others will pull eyelashes, eyebrows, pubic hairs – I’m only focused on the hairs on my head and really, only in a targeted spot.
+Others will pull eyelashes, eyebrows, pubic hairs – I’m only focused on the hairs on my head and really, only the LEFT SIDE!

 I have to admit, I’m pretty good at multi-tasking my trich habits..